Processor Inspection Forms

 Grower, Processor, and Dispensary applicants must register with the Oklahoma Bureau of Narcotics and Dangerous Drugs Control (OBNDD) after receiving a license from OMMA.
 See 63 O.S. §§ 2-101 & 2-302.
 This is required by law before any medical marijuana or medical marijuana products are present at the business.
 See OAC 475:10-1-9(a).

 - Drug Enforcement Agency (DEA) registration is not required for OBNDD registration.

 - Growers and Processors should register with OBNDD under the “Manufacturer” category.*

 - Dispensaries should register with OBNDD under the “Distributor” category.*

-- Individual growers are not required to register.
+- Individual patients growing for personal use are not required to register.
 Registration is required by the name of a business, not by the name of the owner.